 Harworth Group has also taken responsibility for the delivery of the engineering solutions required to facilitate new development across Waverley.
 This has included the creation of new estate roads across the entire site, the installation of SUDS ponds to provide effective drainage and providing power and services to the boundary of each development plot to facilitate the build out of new homes and commercial spaces.

 The speed and quality of delivery at Waverley is a testament to the hard work of Harworth and its partners and the pride local people take in the development.
-As at the end of 2020, over 1,100 homes have been built by five different housebuilders in the past eight years, whilst over 2,000 people work from around 1.5m sq. ft of built space at the AMP in high-value manufacturing occupations covering aerospace, defence, automotive and energy.
+As at the beginning of 2021, over 1,100 homes have been built by five different housebuilders in the past eight years, whilst over 2,000 people work from around 1.5m sq. ft of built space at the AMP in high-value manufacturing occupations covering aerospace, defence, automotive and energy.
 300 acres of useable open space has also been developed, providing myriad opportunity for cycling, running, bird-watching and a host of other activities!

 We work with other companies and organisations to ensure the smooth running of the Waverley development.

-We also continue to sell land to housebuilders to build out the residential development, working cheek by jowl with them when they come to build out their homes to minimise disruption and maximise build quality.
-On the commercial side, we continue to work closely with our friends and partners at the University of Sheffield AMRC to provide a home to their partners that want to co-locate with them at the AMP to improve the quality and efficiency of their products; most recently this has included the UK Atomic Energy Authority, who took the keys to their new nuclear fusion research facility at the end of September 2020.
+We also continue to sell land to housebuilders to build out the residential development, working closely with them when they come to build out their homes to minimise disruption and maximise build quality.
+On the commercial side, we continue to work with our friends and partners at the University of Sheffield AMRC to provide a home to their partners that want to co-locate with them at the AMP to improve the quality and efficiency of their products; most recently this has included the UK Atomic Energy Authority, who took the keys to their new nuclear fusion research facility at the end of September 2020.